jackd/jackd.github.io/_posts/2021-08-25-doherty-init.md

 tags: [covid, epidemiology]
 ---

 The Doherty institute recently released a [report](https://www.doherty.edu.au/uploads/content_doc/DohertyModelling_NationalPlan_and_Addendum_20210810.pdf) that led to an agreement between state and federal leaders about a roadmap to transition out of lockdown-management of covid19.
 Models looked at a variety of scenarios by simulating outbreaks with 30 infected individuals.
-A thus-far uncontrolled outbreak in Sydney has prompted many state leaders to back away from this roadmap, pointing out that since the numbers are unlikely to get back down to match the simulated initial conditions the models must be revisited.
-This prompted [comments](https://www.abc.net.au/news/2021-08-24/head-of-doherty-institute-covid19-nsw-vaccine-vic-scott-morrison/100401082) from Director of the Doherty Institute Sharon Lewin on ABC's [The Drum](https://iview.abc.net.au/video/NC2107H146S00):
+The current outbreak in Sydney has prompted many state leaders to back away from this roadmap, pointing out that since the numbers are unlikely to get back down to match the simulated initial conditions the models must be revisited.
+The Prime Minister hit back, [stating](https://www.theguardian.com/australia-news/2021/aug/23/scott-morrison-tells-states-they-need-to-honour-covid-deal-with-all-australians-to-reopen):

+> "The starting point does not influence the overall conclusions of the model." - Scott Morrison, Prime Minister

+The director of the Doherty Institute Sharon Lewin reinforced these statements on ABC's [The Drum](https://iview.abc.net.au/video/NC2107H146S00), claiming:

 - "There really is no difference with how the model predicted outcomes... whether you start at 30 cases or 800 cases."
 - "The trajectory is thought, and modelled, and predicted to be the same as what was in the original report."